-A seminar marketing case study- using digital marketing strategies.
+A marketing case study: Seminar lead generation using digital marketing strategies.

-In this video, I’ll talk about an actual case study where we had a relatively tight time frame to fill up a seminar.
+In this video, I’ll talk about an actual case study where we had a relatively tight time frame to fill up a seminar and generate 1,372 seminar leads for this client.

-In fact, we had 3 weeks lead time for the first seminar…
+In fact, we only had 3 weeks before for the first seminar and we had to start things from scratch.

 - People know that they are going to be sold at the event…their guard is up…so you gotta make a very compelling argument that the content at the free seminar is going to be worth coming for.